decentralized-identity/presentation-exchange/spec/spec.md

 abbreviation tags which are defined in a separate [registry](https://identity.foundation/claim-format-registry/#registry) also hosted at the DIF, and maintained by the same authors as this specification.
-The registry includes JSON Schema documents, which are referenced in schemas defined in this specification.
+The registry includes [[ref:JSON Schema]] documents, which are referenced in schemas defined in this specification.
 To add abbreviations for a claim format supported by a working implementation, please follow
  [these instructions](https://identity.foundation/claim-format-registry/#structure-of-the-registry)